How to Apply for the Salesperson Exam

 - Obtain transcripts showing successful completion of the statutory college-level real estate courses and degrees.
 For more information, see Education Requirements.

-- If a disability-related reasonable accommodation is needed, complete and attach the Special Accommodation Request For Examination (RE 413) form to the examination application.
+- If a disability-related reasonable accommodation is needed, complete and attach the Reasonable Accommodations Request for Examination (RE 413) form to the examination application.

 - In compliance with the Americans with Disabilities Act (ADA), Public Law 101-336, the Bureau of Real Estate (CalBRE)